sofa-framework/doc/40_Programming_with_SOFA/50_Logger.md

 * **runtime macros** to emmit messages in every context.
 * **debug macros**

-Typically, when you want to output some inf you use either if these macros, dpending of the criticality level:
+Typically, to output a message you can use one of these macros, depending of the criticality level:

 * msg_info
 * msg_deprecated